zigpy/zigpy-znp/README.md

  - LAUNCHXL-CC26X2R1 running 3.30.00.03 to and from the zig-a-zig-ah! running 4.10.00.78.

 # Hardware requirements
-USB-adapters, GPIO-modules, and development-boards running recent TI Z-Stack releases (i.e. CC13x2 and CC26x2) are supported.
+USB-adapters, GPIO-modules, and development-boards running recent TI Z-Stack releases (above version 3.0.0) are supported.
 Reference hardware for this project includes:

- - [TI LAUNCHXL-CC26X2R1](https://www.ti.com/tool/LAUNCHXL-CC26X2R1) running [Z-Stack 3.30.00.03](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator/Z-Stack_3.x.0/bin).
+ - (**STABLE**) [TI LAUNCHXL-CC26X2R1](https://www.ti.com/tool/LAUNCHXL-CC26X2R1) running [Z-Stack 3.30.00.03](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator/Z-Stack_3.x.0/bin).
 You can flash `CC26X2R1_20191106.hex` using [TI's UNIFLASH](https://www.ti.com/tool/download/UNIFLASH).
- - [Electrolama's zig-a-zig-ah!](https://electrolama.com/projects/zig-a-zig-ah/) running [Z-Stack 4.10.00.78](https://github.com/Koenkk/Z-Stack-firmware/tree/develop/coordinator/Z-Stack_3.x.0/bin).
+ - (**STABLE**) [Electrolama's zig-a-zig-ah!](https://electrolama.com/projects/zig-a-zig-ah/) running [Z-Stack 4.10.00.78](https://github.com/Koenkk/Z-Stack-firmware/tree/develop/coordinator/Z-Stack_3.x.0/bin).
 You can flash `CC26X2R1_20200417.hex` using [cc2538-bsl](https://github.com/JelmerT/cc2538-bsl).
+ - (**ALPHA**) CC2531 running [Z-Stack 3.0.1](https://github.com/Koenkk/Z-Stack-firmware/blob/master/coordinator/Z-Stack_3.0.x/bin/CC2531_20190425.zip).
+You can flash `CC2531ZNP-without-SBL.bin` to your stick directly with `zigpy_znp`: `python -m zigpy_znp.tools.flash_write -i /path/to/CC2531ZNP-without-SBL.bin /dev/serial/by-id/YOUR-CC2531`.

+Older versions of Z-Stack are not currently supported.
 Z-Stack versions 3.x and above are currently required and all communication with the radio module is done over the the Z-Stack Monitor and Test (MT) interface via a serial port.

 ## Texas Instruments Chip Part Numbers
 Texas Instruments (TI) has quite a few different wireless MCU chips and they are all used/mentioned in open-source Zigbee world which can be daunting if you are just starting out.
 Here is a quick summary of part numbers and key features.